Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Experiments

 \subsection{Ablation Study}

-In the ablation study, we investigate the effects of $N$ scaling strategy and three-level caching respectively in terms of the visual quality and efficiency.
+In the ablation study, we investigate the effects of $N$ scaling strategy, penalty strategy and hybrid three-level caching respectively in terms of the quality and efficiency.
 The quantitative results are shown in Table~\ref{tab:aba} and the corresponding visualization results are presented in Figure~\ref{fig:vis_aba}.
-Among them, ``hybrid'' refers to using the adaptive hybrid cache decision strategy to determine the cache method for each timestep, while ``step/cfg/block only'' refers to using only a specific caching method. ``N=4'' represents a fixed cache interval of 4, and ``$N_{\text{effi}}$'' represents enabling the $N$ scaling strategy that prioritizes efficiency.
-It can be seen that MixCache outperforms all ablation experiments in both quality and efficiency metrics, indicating that combining dynamic $N$ scaling and three-level caching can achieve better generation quality and inference efficiency.
-Among them, ``cfg only+$N_{\text{effi}}$'' can achieve generation quality comparable to MixCache, as the cfg level redundancy is very high (reflected in Figure 1 where its relative L1 distance is small).
-However, due to its limited computation skip proportion, it is far inferior to MixCache in terms of efficiency.
+Among them, ``hybrid'' refers to using the adaptive hybrid cache decision strategy to determine the cache method for each cache enabled step, while ``step/cfg/block only'' refers to using only a specific caching method in all cache enabled steps. ``N=4'' represents a fixed cache interval of 4, and ``$N_{\text{effi}}$'' represents enabling the $N$ scaling strategy that prioritizes efficiency.
+It can be seen that MixCache outperforms all ablation experiments in both quality and efficiency metrics, indicating that combining dynamic $N$ scaling, penalty strategy and hybrid three-level caching can achieve better generation quality and inference efficiency.